 How do we overcome negative thoughts?

 I have witnessed this in my own life.
 A funny example is when I used to be a ski instructor in Lake Tahoe.
 I was an expert skier but was skiing with people that were much more skilled and it was intimidating.
 What I realized is that if I had thoughts of fear or insecurity while I was skiing it produced poor results.
+In other words, I would lean back, maybe even fall.
+Either way, it didn’t look good!
 The moment I started thinking of myself as a capable and good skier (actually I would tell myself that I was like a rock star!), my abilities were increased exponentially.

 This story can be extrapolated to any life event.